 These formative experiences drove me to dedicate my life to building safe, equitable cities.
 Places where there was opportunity for everyone - just as there had been opportunity for me.
 I am committed to that goal in my personal and professional life.
+I graduated from Smith College with a Bachelor of Science in Engineering Science.
 Over the past 14 years, I have used my engineering and finance background to translate community concerns into actionable change in numerous public service roles including:

 - Board member for the Bayview Opera House

 - Secretary of the Hunters Point Shipyard Citizens Advisory Committee

 - President of the Board of the San Francisco Housing Development Corporation

 - President of the Advisory Board for the San Francisco Community Investment Fund